FTC: Affiliate Disclosure: All links pay commission

 - Perhaps avoid the wind adjustment and never run when it’s windy 😉

 Q: What is ‘forever power’?
 FTP? and CP?

 A: These are the maximum power levels you can hold for 10s of minutes or hours and they are used to determine your training and racing abilities for other durations of training.
 As a novice runner, you can work on the assumption that they might mean similar things.

 - Critical Power (CP) is sometimes referred to as your forever power.
 Perhaps something similar to your marathon pace, although it depends on your endurance abilities to determine what ‘forever’ means

 - Critical Power is sometimes used to refer to the maximum power you can hold for an hour, though for many people that’s not a true description.

 - Critical is sometimes suffixed with a number of minutes, thus CP120 is your maximum 2-hour power.
 This tends to be used more in cycling than running.

 - FTP is your Functional Threshold Power and that refers to the power level at which your body can clear lactate.
 Again it’s often said to be 60 minutes but for many of us, it’s a shorter duration.

-Q: What is my threshold power? & How Do I estimate it.
+Q: What is my threshold running power? & How Do I estimate it?